His smug dig at Uli Hoeneß falls flat! Julian Nagelsmann causes quite a stir with the example of Aleksandar Pavlovic | Goal.com UK

 In fact, the sequence was as follows: after recovering from an eye-socket fracture, Pavlovic had played twice for FC Bayern and was available for selection, yet Nagelsmann deliberately omitted him from the squad during the September international break—a decision that provoked considerable debate at the time.
 By October, Pavlovic was back in the squad and started both matches.
 It is surprising that Nagelsmann did not verify the facts before delivering this potentially contrived dig.
 Setting aside those muddled details, Nagelsmann still made five changes to his starting XI between the second September match (3-1 vs Northern Ireland) and the first in October (4-0 vs Luxembourg).

-In recent months, Nagelsmann has sometimes drawn criticism for claims that prove easy to refute.
-In March, for instance, he told Kicker that Leon Goretzka was a better header of the ball than Anton Stach; the statistics suggested otherwise.
+In recent months, Nagelsmann has occasionally drawn criticism for claims that prove easy to refute.
+In his high-profile Kicker interview in March, for instance, he praised Leon Goretzka's heading ability—implicitly contrasting it with Anton Stach's—even though the statistics told a different story.
 Nagelsmann has previously made several controversial comments regarding Pavlovic, including remarks about his playing time and medical history.

 The DFB squad: Julian Nagelsmann's record as Germany manager